 The committee consists of the three largest shareholders or representatives appointed by the said shareholders.
-In addition, the Chair of the company's Board of Directors participates in committee work in an expert capacity.
+In addition, the Chair of the company's Board of Directors participates in committee's work.
 The three shareholders whose portion of the votes conferred by all the shares in the company according to the shareholders' register, maintained by Euroclear Finland Ltd or elsewhere, is the greatest on 1 September of the year preceding the Annual General Meeting shall be entitled to appoint the committee members in the manner specified in the committee charter.